MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-enable-application-ledger-entries-different-currencies.md

 | EMU |Application between EMU currencies is allowed. |
 | All |Application between all currencies is allowed. |

-## <a name="to-set-up-gl-accounts-for-currency-application-rounding-differences"></a>To set up G/L accounts for currency application rounding differences
+## To set up G/L accounts for currency application rounding differences

 If you apply entries in different currencies, you must set up the general ledger accounts to which you want to post rounding differences.